Safety, Security and Emergency Management

 - Ensures regular vehicle maintenance

 - Ensures preventive vehicle maintenance is following bus manufacturers recommendations

 - Oversees the on-sight maintenance shop, sub-contracted vehicle maintenance at independent garages, and/or vehicle maintenance performed by any sub-contractors

 The Transit Manager

-- Ensures that hiring managers conduct appropriate background checks and ongoing Motor Vehicle Report monitoring of all bus operators
+- Ensures that hiring managers conduct appropriate background checks and ongoing Motor Vehicle Report monitoring of all bus drivers

-- Ensure that training is in place for new hires as well as veteran bus operators
+- Ensure that training is in place for new hires as well as veteran bus drivers

 - Ensure that all policies and procedures are being followed on a daily basis

-- Ensures that bus operators receive initial and ongoing training to include, at a minimum:
+- Ensures that bus drivers receive initial and ongoing training to include, at a minimum:

 - Pre-trip inspection